How much do dental crowns cost? / What about insurance coverage?

 Dental insurance coverage for replacement crowns sometimes falls victim to policy limitations and exclusions.
 Replacement stipulations.

-How much does your dentist pay for your crown?
+How much does your dentist pay to have your crown made?

 In the vast majority of cases, a dentist doesn’t actually make the crowns they place.
 Instead, they send the impression Crown procedure steps. of their patient’s tooth to a dental laboratory where it’s restoration is then custom fabricated by a technician.